 Setting

-The setting for the project was at an XXXX dental clinic in XXXX where general dental services are provided to members of the public holding healthcare cards.
-XXXX provides extended clinical placements in the north, north-western and southern XXXX to final year XXXX Bachelor of Dental Surgery students from XXXX.
+The setting for the project was at an Oral Health Services Tasmania (OHST) dental clinic in Hobart where general dental services are provided to members of the public holding healthcare cards.
+OHST provides extended clinical placements in the north, north-western and southern Tasmania to final year Bachelor of Dental Surgery students from James Cook University (JCU).
 The undergraduate dental students are primarily school leavers who are in the fifth year of their degree and who have minimal previous experience with frail or medically compromised elderly people.
 The students attended clinic in two cohorts for a period of 16-18 weeks, seeing on average six patients a day for four days of the week and providing comprehensive dental care to patients of all ages.

 Ethical considerations

-Ethics approval was obtained by the XXXX Human Research Ethics (Ethics approval number H7422).
+Ethics approval was obtained by the JCU Human Research Ethics (Ethics approval number H7422).
 Consideration of the relationship between the principal investigator and students was needed due to the existing power differential as the researcher was also their clinical supervisor.
 Data collection occurred after the principal investigator ceased to be a clinical supervisor to the students and provided feedback data from the focus group discussions.

 Recruitment

 The participants were purposively sampled according to the following inclusion criteria (Patton, 2015).
-The sample consisted of all of the cohort of 18 final year dental students who attended clinical placement in XXXX in 2018.
+The sample consisted of all of the cohort of 18 final year dental students who attended clinical placement in Hobart in 2018.
 The first semester group of nine students consisted of five female and four males and formed the pre-curriculum focus group.
 The second semester group of nine students also consisted of five female and four males.
 All participated voluntarily in the aged care curriculum designed for this project.
 The post-curriculum focus group was carried out at the end of the clinical placement and after all sessions of the curriculum were delivered.

-All of the final year XXXX dental students at the XXXX clinical placement were invited to take part in interviews and focus groups during their clinical placement.
+All of the final year JCU dental students at the Hobart clinical placement were invited to take part in interviews and focus groups during their clinical placement.
 Each focus group was recorded using a digital recording device and transcribed by hand.
 The principal investigator conducted the education sessions and the interviews at the end of the day when the clinical sessions had ended (Table 2).
-The students were informed this project was being undertaken by the researcher for her Masters Health Professional Education qualification.
-Recruitment was by an administrative member of staff at XXXX and focus groups were conducted after completion of all the clinical placements and assessments.
+The students were informed this project was being undertaken by the researcher for her Master of Health Professional Education qualification.
+Recruitment was by an administrative member of staff at OHST and focus groups were conducted after completion of all the clinical placements and assessments.
 This was necessary as the interviewer was also the students’ clinical supervisor, so the power differential of educator-student was removed.

 The participants were given an informed consent form and information sheet and advised that taking part in the study was completely voluntary and participants were able to stop taking part at any time without explanation or prejudice.
 Their decision to participate or not in the study in no way influenced their current or future employment nor their academic status or enrolment in their Bachelor of Dental Surgery.
 The students’ responses and contact details were treated with strict confidentiality and all information was de-identified.